TypeDB Fundamentals

 At a glance: optionality syntax essentials

-There are three places in which optional variables may be introduced.
+There are two places in which optional variables may be introduced.

 Remark.
 Importantly, optional variables can be turned into non-optional variables by matching them as a non-optional variables (i.e. outside an or or a try or an optional function assignment).
 The opposite is not true!